Scriptor/pharen/reference.markdown

 ---
 layout: default
-title: Pharen Reference
+title: Pharen Language Reference
 ---

-## Pharen Reference ##
+## Pharen Language Reference ##
 ### Data Types and Basics ### {#data-types-and-basics}
 Since much of the reference relies on using code examples, the following list of points should be read to ensure the examples are fully understood.
 - Comments start with a semicolon and go to the end of the line.
-- Numbers are the same as in PHP.
-Integers, floats, and positive/negative numbers will work as they do in PHP.
+- Numbers (integers, floats, and positive/negative numbers) work the same as in PHP.
 - Strings are always double-quoted and are equivalent to PHP's double-quoted strings.
-All escape characters as well as variable interpolation will work.
+All escape characters will work.
-- Variables do not have the `$` prefix as they do in PHP.
+- Variables do not have the `$` prefix as they do in PHP (unless a variable is used as a function name).
 - Constants should not have any lower-case letters.
 - Dashes are legal characters in names, they are converted to underscores in the resulting PHP code.